novakurosevic/wp-snooker-api-plugin/readme.txt

 == Description ==

-Snooker API Plugin fetches snooker match data from the snooker.org API and caches it to improve performance.
+Snooker Org API fetches snooker match data from the snooker.org API and caches it to improve performance.

 It displays previous, current, and upcoming matches using tabs with AJAX loading for a smooth user experience.